Weighted linearization of vector fields via a formal Moser trick: Formal geometry

-But then comes another issue, which we have already alluded to: while time slices of $A_t$, $\varphi_t$, and $X_t$ at $t = 0$ are perfectly well-defined, replacing the formal variable $t$ with a non-zero $\tau \in \K$ immediately leads to a veritable laundry list of complications.
-We further illustrate how things can go wrong with examples in dimension $n = 1$ (and the formal variable $x^1$ relabelled as $x$).
+But then comes another issue, which we have already alluded to: while time slices of $A_t$, $\varphi_t$, and $X_t$ at $t = 0$ are perfectly well-defined, replacing the formal variable $t$ with any non-zero $\tau \in \K$ immediately leads to complications, which we illustrate with some examples in dimension $n = 1$.